Ihsan-Abdul/Identity-Lifecycle-Automation-Suite/03-Governance-Compliance/README.md

 [Authenticate device pop-up](images/06a-block-unmanaged-device.png)

-When I attempted to register my management device, the process failed.
+When I attempted to register my personal device, the process failed.
 My physical hardware (macOS) did not meet the Intune requirement+.
 I was effectively locked out of the M365 Admin Center and SharePoint.

 [Preview that Mac is not up to date](images/06b-intune-hardware-incompatibility.png)